2026-27 Upper School Curriculum Guide

 DROPPING COURSES

 Approximately four (4) weeks after the beginning of a semester-length course is the deadline for dropping such a course.
 Approximately seven (7) weeks after the beginning of a year-long course is the deadline for dropping such a course.
 A course dropped after the applicable deadlines will result in a "Withdrew/Fail" or "Withdrew/Pass" on the student’s transcript.
-Students should discuss the drop with their advisor, the Grade Level Dean, or the Principal.
+Students should discuss the drop with their advisor, the Grade-Level Dean, or the Principal.

 CHANGING COURSE LEVEL